 GCSE Religious Studies continues to develop the high-level critical-thinking skills which were nurtured in the lower school.
 Pupils will engage with a whole range of philosophical, theological and ethical debates and be encouraged to identify and justify their own viewpoints on many controversial issues.
-The similarities and differences between Christian, Islamic and Humanist world views will be investigated and explored.
-It is an ideal course for pupils who enjoy class debates and discussions.
+The similarities and differences between Worldviews will be investigated explored.
+It is an ideal course for those interested in developing reasoned argument and wish to pursue careers in law, medicine, education and social work.